nghi-truyen/Flight-Data-Analysis/README.md

 `$ python Evolution_Number_Failures_Forecasting.py`

-For estimating of the moment that we can not afford the need of customers, we run `Time_Forecasting.py` file:
+For estimating of the moment that we can not afford immediately the need of customers, we run `Time_Forecasting.py` file:

 `$ python Time_Forecasting.py`